GoalExecutive Summary of IIoT Edge Case Study

 The biggest challenge railway providers face today is digitization to increase operational efficiency.
 Issues like unscheduled downtimes or track repairs are very costly and have a strong impact on customer satisfaction.
 On top, railway providers constantly need to work on ensuring and improving passenger security.
 The problem behind these issues is that railway operators are often still lacking data when it comes to knowing what is happening on the tracks, in the tunnels and trains.

-This case study looks at how Kapsch and ObjectBox collaborated on a Kapsch Industrial Internet of Things (IIoT) edge solution for the railway industry.
+This case study looks at how Kapsch and ObjectBox collaborated on an Industrial Internet of Things (IIoT) edge solution for the railway industry.
 The project enables railway operators to optimize their operational efficiency and asset management via rapid processing of real time mission critical data, ensuring extremely reliable asset operations and timely decision-making.
+In the following we are sharing the project details and accomonying benchmarks.

 The challenge: Having data up to date – fast, reliably, across devices